Zondax/ledger-sovereign/README.md

 - Enter your pin if necessary

-- Run `make dev_ca`.
+- Run `make dev_caS2`.
 The device will receive a development certificate to avoid constant manual confirmations.

 ### Loading into your development device